hypra/gla11y/HOWTO.md

 Some accessibility checks are automatically performed by the gla11y tool on the .ui files during build time.
-That will fail the build if new issues are introduced (existing issues are suppressed for now).
+That will fail the build if new issues are introduced (existing issues are typically suppressed by suppression files).
 Here are explanations about warnings produced by the tool.

 The tool mostly checks for labelling: GtkLabel widgets are usually used to label another widget, and some widgets indeed do not make sense to users without